 - The presentations will take place in the vicinity of the race Finish as soon as practicable after the conclusion of the race

-For 2017 there is a special, supplementary Trophy which will be presented to both the fastest man and woman for their permanent retention in addition to their First prize.
-It is in memory of a former Summer Evening 10k Race Director, Chris Milan, who sadly passed away this year.
+For 2017 there are 2 special, supplementary Trophies which will be presented to the fastest man and woman for their permanent retention in addition to their First prize.
+It is in memory of former Summer Evening 10k Race Director, Chris Milan, who sadly passed away this year.

 Official race photographers Sussex Sport Photography will be taking lots of action pictures throughout the race which will subsequently be available for purchase.
 Regrettably it can’t be absolutely guaranteed that everyone will be photographed.